vedph/cadmus-shell/README.md

 ## History

+- 2022-08-21: added matching mode to flags in items filter, API service, and core models.
 - 2022-08-08:
   - added preview service to `cadmus-api` and increased its version number.
   - added preview keys to app state in `cadmus-state` and increased its version number.